Part 1: Flashes of brilliance

-A lot of “salespeople” must thing the same, this is why they yell, twist your arm, set a timer on their page… They want to take you from not ready to ready in a few minutes.
+A lot of “salespeople” must think the same, this is why they yell, twist your arm, set a timer on their page… They want to take you from not ready to ready in a few minutes.

 You may get sucked in, but you know you were not ready, because you are not jumping in, not using the stuff you bought, maybe haven’t even cut the carton open.

-But buckling didn’t make me ready.
+Buckling didn’t make me ready.

 You may think you are not in sales, but you are.
 You are selling your ideas.
 Sometimes to others, more often to yourself.

 Ready to do something new, ready to think differently, ready to start growing… ready to start practicing.
+Surrender.